Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "No!
 Football, like God intended it!"
 Rockefeller snorted.
 "Honestly, I think living in an ostensibly British colony is rubbing off on you."

 "You ever play rugby?
-It’s a *rough* sport...but anyway.
+It’s a *rough* sport... but anyway.
 War council."

 "Yes.
 A major strategic planning session involving heads of state from all over the Dominion and related species, factions… The guest list is a little complicated, but Yan Given-Man and his niece are invited.
 As are yourself and Professor Hurt."